anchittandon-create/AI-TeleSuite/PROJECT_DESCRIPTION.md

 *   `date-fns` for date formatting and manipulation.
 *   Custom export utilities: `/src/lib/export.ts` (CSV, plain text for DOC), `/src/lib/pdf-utils.ts` (PDF from text).

+**General "View Result / View Details" Logic for Dashboards:**

+The "View Result" (or "View Details," "Report") functionality across all dashboards follows a consistent pattern:

+1.  **Data Source:** Each dashboard page (e.g., `/src/app/(main)/activity-dashboard/page.tsx`) fetches activity logs using `useActivityLogger` and then filters them based on the specific dashboard's purpose (e.g., only "Call Scoring" activities for the Call Scoring Dashboard).
+2.  **Table Display:** The filtered and sorted data is displayed in a table (e.g., `ActivityTable`, `CallScoringDashboardTable`).
+Each row in the table represents an activity log and includes an "Actions" column containing a "View" (or similarly named) button.
+3.  **State Management for Dialog:** The dashboard page component uses React's `useState` hook to manage two key pieces of state:
+    *   `selectedItem`: Stores the `ActivityLogEntry` (or a transformed version of it) for the row whose "View" button was clicked.
+Initialized to `null`.
+    *   `isDialogOpen`: A boolean that controls the visibility of the details dialog.
+Initialized to `false`.
+4.  **"View" Button Click Handler:**
+    *   Each "View" button in the table row has an `onClick` handler.
+    *   This handler function (e.g., `handleViewDetails(item)`) receives the specific `ActivityLogEntry` (`item`) corresponding to that row.
+    *   Inside the handler, `setSelectedItem(item)` is called to store the data for the dialog, and `setIsDialogOpen(true)` is called to open the dialog.
+5.  **Dialog Component (`Dialog` from ShadCN UI):**
+    *   The `Dialog` component is rendered conditionally based on the `isDialogOpen` state.
+    *   Its `open` prop is bound to `isDialogOpen`, and its `onOpenChange` prop is bound to `setIsDialogOpen` (to handle closing the dialog via escape key or overlay click).
+6.  **Dialog Content (`DialogContent`):**
+    *   The content of the dialog dynamically displays the details from the `selectedItem`.
+    *   This often involves passing the `selectedItem.details` object to a specific rendering component tailored for that module's data structure.
+For example:
+        *   The Activity Dashboard uses `CallScoringResultsCard` for call scoring logs, `PitchCard` for pitch logs, etc.
+        *   The Transcription Dashboard uses a `Textarea` to show the full transcript.
+        *   The Call Scoring Dashboard uses `CallScoringResultsCard`.
+        *   The Training Material Dashboard uses an `Accordion` to show generated sections.
+        *   The Data Analysis Dashboard uses `DataAnalysisResultsCard`.
+        *   Voice Agent Dashboards display interaction parameters and conversation logs.
+    *   `Accordion` components are frequently used within dialogs to organize complex details into collapsible sections (e.g., "Input Parameters", "Generated Output", "Raw Details").
+    *   `ScrollArea` is used for long content like transcripts or detailed reports.
+7.  **Dialog Closure:** The dialog typically includes a "Close" `Button` in its `DialogFooter` that, when clicked, sets `isDialogOpen(false)`.

+This pattern provides a user-friendly way to present a summary of activities in a table while offering access to comprehensive details on demand in a consistent modal/dialog interface.

 ---

 ### 2.1.
 Activity Dashboard